MithrilJS/mithril.js/docs/mithril.component.md

 //<body><h1>Hello world this is a test</h1></body>
 ```

-When designing components, the first parameter should be an object (e.g. `{name: "world"}`, above).
+The first parameter after the component object is meant to be used as an attribute map and should be an object (e.g. `{name: "world"}`, above).
 Subsequent parameters have no restrictions (e.g. `"this is a test"`)

 ---